mvolkmann/blog/src/zig.md

 - `@This()` when inside a `struct` definition, returns its type.
 - `@TypeOf` returns the type of a given variable.
 - `@typeName` returns the name of a given type as a string.
-- `@typeInfo` returns information about a given type.
+- `@typeInfo` returns a tagged union that describes a type.
 - `std.meta.fields` returns information about the fields in a struct.
 - `std.meta.trait.hasField` methods determine if a struct contains a field with a given name.